africanvisionmalawi/avm-site/src/pages/get-involved/index.md

   photo: "/img/page-links/link-bicycle-ambulance.jpg"

 ---
 Raise funds for a sponsored event of your own.
-Using [BT mydonate](https://mydonate.bt.com/charities/thelandiranitrust) you can start your own fundraising campaign to support the work of African Vision Malawi.
+Using [Crowdfunder](https://www.crowdfunder.co.uk/apf/step/basics/7nPGOrqW) you can start your own fundraising campaign to support the work of African Vision Malawi.